 Looking for AI Talent in Top Global Markets?
 Build Your Team with an Experienced Partner

 Whether an organization expands into China, Japan, the UK, or U.S., no global expansion is without its fair share of challenges.
-Partnering with an International Professional Employer Organization (PEO) like Velocity Global gives organizations an agile alternative to the costly and time-consuming process of setting up an entity overseas, enabling them to hire in more than 185 countries—often in as few as 48 hours.
+Partnering with an International Professional Employer Organization (PEO) like Velocity Global gives organizations an agile alternative to the costly and time-consuming process of setting up an entity overseas, enabling them to hire in more than 185 countries quickly and seamlessly.